How to Automate Manual Invoice Processing

 What is Manual Invoice Processing?

 Manual invoice processing means handling invoices without automation.
-It involves receiving invoices by mail, email, or fax, entering details into your accounting system, verifying against purchase orders, routing for approval, entering payment details, and storing copies for future reference.
+It involves receiving invoices by mail, email, fax, or e-invoice systems, entering details into your accounting system, verifying against purchase orders, routing for approval, entering payment details, and storing copies for future reference.

 This process is time-consuming, prone to errors, and costly due to the labor involved and tracking invoices can be challenging, leading to inefficiencies.